stephenberry/glaze/docs/pure-reflection.md

 ### Marking an entire type as a positional array

 `glz::as_array` requires a member to wrap, which doesn't help when the array-styled struct appears directly inside a container (e.g. an array of arrays).
-Use `glz::reflect_array<T>` to mark the type itself as positional, without enumerating its members the way `glz::array(&T::x, &T::y, ...)` requires:
+Use a `glz::reflect_array{}` meta value to mark the type itself as positional, without enumerating its members the way `glz::array(&T::x, &T::y, ...)` requires:

 ```c++
 struct Point